AdactiveSAS/adsum-react-components/README.md

     `git checkout -b feature/componentName`

 2. Create a new folder name 'adsum-component' in packages.
-For example to create a screensaver component:
+For example to create a keyboard component:

     `adsum-keyboard`